Mural Art

 QR codes are posted at each site, allowing visitors to use their smartphones to embark on brief, self-guided tours.
 Through partnerships with professional artists specializing in mural art and conservation, a set of guidelines for future public art projects has been developed.

-Want to tell a story about Scranton or your neighborhood through Mural Art?
-We want to hear your ideas!
-Whether you're an artist, building owner or member of a community group, you can apply to collaborate with Scranton Tomorrow on an outdoor Mural.
+Want to tell a story about Scranton or your neighborhood through mural art?
+We want to hear from you!
+Whether you're an artist, building owner or member of a community group, you can apply to collaborate with Scranton Tomorrow on an outdoor mural.
+Click here to download an application.
+Thank you for your interest in public art!